You or your partner can make an Offer to Settle at any time during the court process. And you can make more than one Offer to Settle.

 An Offer to Settle may have a time limit.
-For example, you may give your partner up to a certain date, or time, or both, to respond to your Offer to Settle.
-If your Offer doesn't include a time limit, it remains valid until the judge decides the issues in your Offer or until you withdraw your Offer.
+For example, you may give your partner up to a certain date, or time, or both, to respond to your Offer.
+If your Offer doesn't include a time limit, it lasts until the judge decides the issues in your Offer or until you withdraw your Offer.

-The judge hearing your case or motion must not be told about any Offers to Settle until they have dealt with all the issues you are trying to resolve.
+The judge hearing your case or motion must not be told about any Offers to Settle until they have dealt with all the issues you're trying to resolve.

 The judge looks at any Offers you or your partner made that were not accepted, when deciding if there should be an order for costs.
-Rule 18: Offers to settle says that if the judge makes an order that is similar to, or better than, an Offer one party made that the other party didn't accept, there may be cost consequences.
-This means that the party who didn't accept the Offer may have to pay a part of the other party's legal fees.
+Rule 18: Offers to settle says that if the judge makes an order that is similar to, or better than, an Offer one party made that the other party did not accept, there may be cost consequences.
+This means that the party who did not accept the Offer may have to pay a part of the other party's legal fees.

 For there to be cost consequences, an Offer to Settle must:

 - be signed by the party making the Offer,

 - be made at least 7 days before the trial,

 - still be valid, meaning it has not expired or been withdrawn before the trial begins, and

 - not be accepted by the other party.